afnog/sse/virtualization/maas-exercise.md

 After installation, shut down the machine and reconfigure its network interfaces in VirtualBox

-* Adapter 1: Bridged to your Wireless NIC (if that doesn't work, you can use the loopback interface with Internet Connection Sharing that you created for GNS3)
+* Adapter 1: Do not change, leave set to NAT.
 * Adapter 2: Host-only network, vboxnet0, enable Promiscuous Mode.

 ![Configuring Network Adaptor 1](virtualbox-configure-adaptor-2.png)